St Annes on Sea,

 Royal Lytham & St Annes is the most northerly of the English championship links courses, situated only 10 miles, as the seagull flies, from its illustrious neighbour, Royal Birkdale.
-This monster links opened for play in 1886, fashioned by George Lowe, the club's first professional.
-In the early part of the 20th century, three great architects joined forces to remodel the course—Harry Colt, Herbert Fowler and Tom Simpson.
-C.K.
-Cotton later modified the layout.
+This monster links opened for play in 1897, eleven years after the club's formation, when it moved from its original location.
+George Lowe, the club's first professional, fashioned the links and the layout was further modified between the wars by Harry Colt.

 This is definitely a links course, but it is no longer beside the sea.
 It now lies half a mile inland, but with Blackpool tower looming in the distance you know the sea isn't far away.
 Rather unusually, the links is surrounded by red brick houses and (less unusually) flanked on the west by the railway line.
 The guardian Victorian clubhouse always watches sternly over the links.
 Conditioning is often exceptional and not as rough and ready around the edges as many of its contemporaries.
 The ground is relatively even, except perhaps on a couple of holes, where the going is slightly undulating.

 The course itself is extremely tough, only Carnoustie (on the British Open circuit) is thought to be tougher.
 Bernard Darwin describes Lytham’s challenges in his book, The Golf Courses of the British Isles: